arthenica/ffmpeg-kit/README.md

 Use `android.sh`, `ios.sh`, `macos.sh` and `tvos.sh` to build `FFmpegKit` for each native platform.

 All scripts support additional options to enable optional libraries and disable platform architectures.
+See [Building](https://github.com/tanersener/ffmpeg-kit/wiki/Building) wiki page for the details.

 ### 7. FFmpegKit Library